Introduction

 - NIST Cybersecurity Framework: Developed by the National Institute of Standards and Technology, this framework provides a set of best practices, standards, and guidelines for improving cybersecurity.
 It offers a structured approach to understanding current security postures, setting goals, and measuring progress.
 By aligning with the NIST framework, businesses can ensure that their cybersecurity investments are both comprehensive and aligned with industry standards.

-- Gordon-Loeb Model: This model posits that the optimal amount to invest in cybersecurity should be a fraction of the expected loss that would result from a breach.
-In essence, it provides a mathematical approach to determine how much to invest in cybersecurity by weighing the potential loss from a cyber incident against the cost of preventive measures.
+- Gordon-Loeb Model: This model posits the optimal amount to invest in cybersecurity.
+It says that it should be a fraction of the expected loss that would result from a breach.
+It provides a mathematical approach to determine how much to invest in cybersecurity.
+It does this by weighing the potential loss from a cyber incident against the cost of preventive measures.

 Step-by-Step Plan for Implementing a Cost-Benefit Analysis in Cybersecurity